threefoldtech/devxdao_grant/content/grant36_cloud/grant.md

 ## Milestone 2 (ready to be executed) = 250k USD

-Extend the TFGrid with capacity for all current layer-1 protocols involved in ETA, specifically for CasperLans
+Extend the TFGrid with capacity for all current layer-1 protocols involved in ETA, specifically for CasperLabs

 - Milestone title:  Extend the TFGrid with capacity for all current layer-1 protocols involved in ETA
 - The portion that the OP is requesting from the total grant for the milestone: